Frustrations and Fixes

 Remember your needs and don’t get distracted by shiny objects

-It’s easy to be attracted to and distracted by specific features and capabilities of a proposed system.
+It’s easy to be attracted to and distracted by specific features and capabilities of a proposed digital asset management software.
 And that’s not all bad.
 Your initial wish list was probably based in part on the solutions you thought existed, and learning about new developments can change your wish list.
 Great.
 Learn about what’s possible, but develop the habit of re-grounding yourself and constantly ask yourself, “Okay, but will it meet our needs?”

 The RFP process is not an end in itself